If you want to contribute to the openmediavault project you have to subscribe a Contributor License Agreement.

 - No. All contributors and patch submitters must sign the CLA before they submit anything substantial.
 Trivial patches like spelling fixes or missing words won’t require an agreement, since anybody could do those.
 However, almost anything will require a CLA.

 Code contributions must satisfy the following conditions.
 Contributions that do not fulfill these conditions will not be accepted.

 - The feature/improvement must be implemented as generic as possible.

 - The code/feature/improvement must not affect existing functionality.

-- The GitHub pull request
+- Each commit in a GitHub pull request

 must be signed via